aurelia/documentation/English/get-started.md

 ```

 To create a custom element, you create and export a class.
 Since this class is going to be used in HTML as an element, we need to tell the framework what properties on the class should appear as attributes on the element.
 To do that, we use the _metadata_ method.
 Like _inject_, metadata is a way to provide information about your class to the Aurelia framework.
 Aurelia is smart and can infer many things, but when it can't or when you want to do something different than the conventions, you use some form of metadata.
 To leverage this capability, add a static `metadata` method on the class and return an array of metadata instances (really just regular objects).
 In this case we are using Aurelia's `Behavior` metadata helper.
 The `withProperty` method adds a `BehaviorProperty` which tells the framework that we want our class's `router` property to be surfaced as an attribute in the HTML.
 Once it's surfaced as an attribute, we can databind to it in the view.

+> **Note:** Ultimately all metadata can be declared using ES7 Decorators with the same name.
+This isn't available yet, but is coming in the next update.

 ### nav-bar.html